AmreshSinha/Soumadipdas18/README.md

 ## A first year undergraduate student at IIT Guwahati

-I am passionate about App and Web development.
-Have explored Game Development a bit.
+I am passionate about App and Web development, have explored Game Development a bit.

 Skills: DJANGO / REACT / JS / HTML / CSS / FLUTTER